 There were so many other warnings, so many missed opportunities.
 Multiple U.S. allies informed American officials that bin Laden was planning something big that would use hijacked aircraft as missiles.
 Even a Taliban minister reportedly tried to warn UN officials in Afghanistan that a huge attack was planned on America.
 He reportedly sent the warning because he was worried about America’s response.
 All of the warnings were ignored.
 Worse, the U.S. had bin Laden in its sights before 9/11 and Bill Clinton chose not to pull the trigger because the strike would have killed civilians.

 The lesson here is that Americans ignore threats at risk of great calamity.
-We’ve been at war for 20 years because of the 9/11 attack.
-Thousands of Americans, allies, and civilians have died and been maimed in that war.
+We’ve were at war for 20 years because of the 9/11 attack.
+Thousands of Americans, allies, and civilians were killed and maimed in that war.
 We lost 3,000 people on 9/11.
 We’ve lost trillions of dollars to the attack and its aftermath.
 We’ve spent trillions in the war.
 And it all could have been avoided.

 America has always benefited from its isolation from the rest of the world.
 Our enemies once had to cross the oceans to attack us.
 That gives us a false sense of security.
 But we can no longer afford to believe we are secure, especially in the age of terrorism and now cyberterrorism.
 We have to be constantly on guard.
 It’s commonly said by law enforcement trainers that complacency kills.
 That’s true on the international level as well.
 Which is the one thing that we can’t afford to forget about 9/11.